 Beautiful ‘Jamawar’ style paisleys or Labyrinth woven by zari adds value to this silk sari making this appropriate for wedding ceremonies.
 Artisans from Banaras weave patterns on these sarees with colorful weft silk yarns.
 The pallu of this sari are often decorated with large motifs of paisleys while the border is beautified with criss-cross patterns.

 3. Cut Work Saree

 These sarees are commonly referred as the less expensive version of Jamdani sarees.
 This type of sarees is prepared by cut work technique on plain texture.
 Silk Jamdani sari is produced by placing few warp threads with cotton and weft to produce traditional design patterns.
-Most popular motifs which are featured in cut work sarees are jasmine, marigold flowers, creepers and leaves.
-Unique patterns of cut work sarees are created from selvage to selvage which resembles the design of Jamdani.
+The most popular motifs which are featured in cut work sarees are jasmine, marigold flowers, creepers, and leaves.
+Unique patterns of cut work sarees are created from selvage to selvage, which resembles the design of Jamdani.

 4. Tissue Sarees

 Delicately woven sarees with golden zari weft adds sheen to these tissue sarees, and therefore it is also known as the golden cloth.
 Most popular designs used in tissue sarees are golden zari woven lotus floating in a radiant pond, where the water drops are designed with cut-work technique.
 The border and pallu of the sari are patterned with self woven paisleys.